-The Rhododendron Walks are currently closed and will be re-open again next in April 2014 when they are once again in bloom.
+The Rhododendron Walks will re-open on 26th April 2014 when they are once again in bloom.

 From late April to mid June, according to the flowering season, a separate woodland garden is open to visitors.
 This is a spectacular attraction offering breathtaking vistas of colour and beauty covering over 60 acres.
 This woodland oasis of azaleas, magnolias and rhododendrons is considered to be one of the most exciting gardens of its type in the country.

 The woodland garden surrounds the family mausoleum, one of Robert Adam’s finest classical buildings, which was commissioned in 1761 by the widow of the 1st Earl of Shelburne, who purchased Bowood in 1754.
 Recently, the Rhododendron Walks have been the subject of one of the most exciting and significant horticultural finds – over 30 original hardy hybrids which were thought to be extinct.
 The original plants date back to when the garden was first planted by the 3rdMarquis of Lansdowne in 1854.

 The present Lord Lansdowne’s great grandfather substantially expanded the garden on his return from India where he was Viceroy.